raosuhas/managedapps-intro/README.md

 # Usage

+### Deploy To Azure
+Each template file has an option to deploy to azure in the Readme.md file present at the the root of the folder

+### Powershell Script (Coming Soon: Please do not use for hackathon)
 The samples provided in this github repo can be deployed to your Azure renvironment by running the powershell command provided at the root of this repo.
 To run a template in a folder please use the following command in a powershell session: